Virginia

 Mike served as state director and chief of staff for U.S. Senator George Allen.
 As state director, he managed the staff and five regional offices throughout the Commonwealth and worked with individuals, businesses, state and local government organizations.

-Lee Vogler
+Councilman Lee Vogler

-Lee Vogler was elected to Danville City Council in May 2012, becoming the youngest person ever elected to that position, at age 24.
+Lee Vogler was elected to the Danville City Council in May 2012, becoming the youngest person ever elected to that position, at age 24.
 A native of Southside Virginia, Mr. Vogler graduated from Virginia Commonwealth University in 2010 with a Bachelor’s Degree in Political Science.
 He is currently employed as the Director of Sales & Marketing for Andrew Brooks Media Group.

-Lee has promoted clean energy solutions throughout Virginia as a member of the CCE – VA Advisory Board since 2017.
+Lee has promoted clean energy solutions throughout Virginia as a member of the CCE-VA Advisory Board since 2017.
 His opinion editorial celebrating National Clean Energy Week in 2019 was read across the Commonwealth.